abstractqqq/dsds/README.md

 # Why the name DSDS?

 Originally I choose the name DSDS because it stands for Dark Side of Data Science.
 I thought it is kind of cool and since I am doing things differently, it justifies "dark side".
 I think data science/modelling infrastructure is the most foundational work that is also the most under-appreciated.
+Pipelines are buried "in darkness" most of the time.
 Feature selection is often considered a dark art, too.
 So the name DarkSide/dsds really makes sense to me.
+But right now, DSDS is just a name.
+I don't know think calling it Dark Side of Data Science helps with recoginition and I personally wouldn't call the way I am doing things the "dark side" any more.
+It is simply a new way of doing things not explored by people before.

 # Why is this package dependent on Sklearn?

 You are right in the sense that this package does its best to separate itself from sklearn because of its focus and design.
-You do not need sklearn for pipelines, transformations, metrics, or the prescreen modules.
-However, for the fs (feature selection) module, right now there is no other high quality, tried and true package for some models.
-The feature importance from these two models are used in some feature selection algorithms.
+You only need scikit-learn for the fs (feature selection) module because some model based feature selection methods rely on scikit-learn's models.
 Feel free to let me know if there are alternatives.

 # Why not write more in Rust?